pixlie/dwata/README.md

 >
 > dwata is in a very early stage of development.

-## Living with emails, calendars, files, Slack, LinkedIn...?
+## Emails, files, Slack... a thousand paper cuts

 Getting everything in one place, searching across mutliple accounts, keeping track of todos, delegating information with others can all take up a lot of our daily time.
 Some days we are on top of our digital life, while on other days they drag us down.